openrelayxyz/cardinal-flume/README.md

+## About

+inject language around rivet.cloud links

+Our mission is to make ETH nodes operationally manageable.
+Cardinal-flume was initially designed to organize Ethereum log data and make it more accessible than a conventional Ethereum node.
+Over time the project has grown and now indexes block and transaction data as well.
+Indexed data is stored in SQLite relational databases.
+The data is exposed through several API's written to serve a subset of the ETH namespace as well as some custom RPC methods.

 # Building and running a cardinal-flume service.

 For the purposes of this document it is assumed that the user has installed go version 1.18 or later.
 Also cardianl-flume will require access to a synced and healthy [Plugeth](https://github.com/openrelayxyz/plugeth) master with the [blockupdates](https://github.com/openrelayxyz/plugeth-plugins/tree/master/packages/blockupdates), [cardinal producer](https://github.com/openrelayxyz/cardinal-evm/tree/master/plugins/producer), and [cardinal merge](https://github.com/openrelayxyz/cardinal-evm/tree/master/plugins/merge) plugins loaded and a websocket port open on 8555.